 There are three main functions of public finance as follows –

 The Allocation Function

 There are two types of goods in an economy – private goods and public goods.
 Private goods have a kind of exclusivity to themselves.
 Only those who pay for these goods can get the benefit of such goods, for example – a car.
 In contrast, public goods are non-exclusive.
-Everyone, regardless of paying or not, can benefit from public goods, for example – a road.
+Regardless of paying or not, everyone can benefit from public goods, for example, a road.

 The Distribution Function

-There are large disparities of income and wealth in every country in the world.
+There are large disparities in income and wealth in every country in the world.
 These income inequalities plague society and increase the crime rate of the country.
-The distribution function of public finance is to lessen these inequalities as much as possible through redistribution of income and wealth.
+The distribution function of public finance is to lessen these inequalities as much as possible through the redistribution of income and wealth.